NateEag/next-vcs/readme.md

-  usual GC operations would eventually clean it up if you don't need to dig it out of the reflog-equivalent a day later [further idea - the default reflog view should show you just states you threw out, as getting those back is why you're usually in the reflog especially as a newbie]).
+  usual GC operations would eventually clean it up if you don't need to dig it out of the reflog-equivalent a day later [further idea - the default reflog view should show you just states you threw out, as getting those back is why you're usually in the reflog especially as a newbie - maybe call that 'git trashcan']).

 ### Annotating Commits With Arbitrary Structured Metadata